 The Biggest Social Justice Issues We Face Today

-To say 2020 has been a year unlike any other would be an understatement.
+To say 2021 has been a year unlike any other would be an understatement.
 We’ve seen pandemics, social justice movements, natural disasters, celebrity deaths and so much more.
 The ongoing Covid-19 pandemic has triggered a historic downturn that has left businesses shut down, and millions unemployed.
-The Black Lives Matter movement has brought issues such as systematic racism, police brutality and social inequity to the forefront once again.
-Issues such as wars, food security issues, poverty and climate change are more important than ever.
-In an effort to cover all the bases, here is a list of some of the most pressing social issues Americans face today:
+The Black Lives Matter movement has brought issues such as systematic racism, police brutality, and social inequity to the forefront once again.
+Issues such as wars, food security issues, poverty, and climate change are more important than ever.
+To cover all the bases, here is a list of some of the most pressing social issues Americans face today:

 1 – Voting